-6.2 Competency Areas, Educational Goals and Objectives

-- 6.2.a.
-The program's educational goals and objectives supports achievement of the residency's purpose; - 6.2.b.
-Programs may develop additional competency areas that are required for their program.
-If so, they are required for all residents in the program.
+- 6.2 Competency Areas, Educational Goals and Objectives - 6.2.a.
+The program's educational goals and objectives must support achievement of the residency's purpose; - 6.2.b.
+Programs may select additional competency areas that are required for their program.
+If so, they must be required for all residents in the program.